 How many carbohydrates does your body need?

 Nutrition is not one-size-fits-all.
-The amount of carbohydrates that is going to be best support your body depends on several factors: your age, activity level, current weight and/or weight loss goals, and current health state.
-The general recommendation is that carbohydrates make up 35-65% of your total daily caloric intakes (based on a 2,000 calorie diet).
-Ideally aiming for the more nutrient dense complex carbs that are found in fruits, vegetables, legumes, beans and whole grains in order to reap the greatest nutritional benefit, helping you feel and function your best.
+The amount of carbohydrates that is going to be best support your body depends on several factors: your age, activity level, current weight and/or weight loss goals, and current health for example.
+The general recommendation is that 35-65% of your daily caloric intake come from carbs (based on a 2,000 calorie diet).
+Start by asking, what can I ADD to my plate?
+Foods such as fruits, vegetables, legumes, beans, dairy products and whole grains are going to offer you the greatest nutritional benefit, helping you feel and function your best.

 Examples of Complex Carbs